Baseball (TV series): The Tenth Inning

 At a preview screening of his 2007 documentary The War, Ken Burns spoke of the possibility of coming up to date in the history of baseball with a "Tenth Inning" episode of his Baseball documentary.
 This was officially confirmed by Burns in an MLB Network interview, and later to the NBC LA web site during the winter Television Critics Association media tour January 8.
 It aired in Fall 2010 and covered the period from 1992 through the 2009 season.

 During in-game coverage of a Texas Rangers game during July 2009, Burns was interviewed, and said The Tenth Inning would air "about a year from now" on PBS.
 He also stated that it would be two two-hour programs.
 One would be the "top of the 10th", and the other would be the "bottom of the 10th".
 He also said that "the good Lord willing", there would be an 11th Inning and a 12th Inning in the future.
 His aim was to air the 11th Inning in 2020 opening with Armando Galarraga.
 Burns also said that Baseball is the only one of his documentaries to which he was ever interested in doing a "sequel" (of sorts).

 The Tenth Inning premiered on PBS on September 28, 2010, narrated by Keith David.
 The Inning was broken into two halves airing on September 28 and 29, 2010.
-The documentary discussed the major stories of the last fifteen years in baseball.
+The documentary discussed the major stories that covered the period from 1992 through the 2009 season.
 It focuses heavily on examining the Steroid era and the many players who got caught up in it, but also discusses other major issues in baseball, such as how baseball rebounded from the 1994 strike largely thanks to the selflessness of Cal Ripken Jr. and other players, the return to prominence of the Yankees, the influence of international players (specifically Dominican and Japanese players) on the game, and the drama of the 2003 and 2004 American League Championship Series, which helped baseball, even in the midst of America's greatest economic crisis since the Great Depression, become as popular as it has ever been.

-As a postscript, Marcos Breton, the Sacramento Bee writer who was interviewed extensively during the film, finally realized his boyhood dream of watching the Giants win their first World Championship in San Francisco shortly after the film premiered on PBS.

-Ken Burns has talked in interviews about the possibility of making an 11th inning.